finnito/blog/content/posts/2025-06-29-cedar-kokatahi-crawford-booboo.md

 ## Day 2: To Top Kokatahi Hut

 After a lazy start (I rolled out of bed after 8am!) we hit the track just before 10am.
-It rained heavily on and off overnight, so we were dressed for wet.
+It rained heavily on and off overnight, so we were dressed for the wet.
 The track up the valley is well formed but muddier than the first day, and it crosses a beautiful gorge via a well-appointed swing bridge.
 Super cool.

 After about 25min we turned off up the Adventure Ridge track and were not disappointed.
 It climbs relentlessly through the forest, only flattening out right before Adventure Biv (makes sense).
 The biv is _adorable_!
 I don’t think we had seen such a small one before.
 We nestled inside to eat our lunch and drink our thermos coffee before starting back up the hill.

 From Adventure Biv the track climbs steeply and can be quite indistinct and overgrown.
-There are markers a plenty, but that doesn’t mean it is obvious how to get to them.
+There are markers aplenty, but that doesn’t mean it is obvious how to get to them.
 There is a very steep section up an erosion gully before you reach the open tussock.
-I imagine it would be easier if you were 12ft all with legs of a giant!
+I imagine it would be easier if you were 12ft tall with legs of a giant!

 The track climbs unrelentingly and Jen felt like she was lacking some leg power, but honestly was doing great (over 1000m vert. and counting!).
 At around 1200m the drizzle turned into snow and at 1300m it started to settle.
 Things were much colder from that point since touching icy plants (and making the water melt) makes your hands much colder than wet ones.

 > __Enthalpy of Melting__: _the energy required to change a certain amount of water from solid into liquid._
 >
-> To melt 1g of ice (with a constant temperature of 0 °C) takes 333.55J of energy, while to raise water from 0 °C to 1 °C takes 4.18J (specific heat capcaity).
-Thus, by melting ice by touching it with your hands takes 79.79x more energy than simply touching cold water and warming it up!
+> To melt 1g of ice (with a constant temperature of 0 °C) takes 333.55J of energy, while to raise water from 0 °C to 1 °C takes 4.18J (specific heat capacity).
+Thus, melting ice by touching it with your hands takes 79.79x more energy than simply touching cold water and warming it up!
 >
 > More details can be found on [Wikipedia](https://en.wikipedia.org/wiki/Enthalpy_of_fusion) or your favourite Chemistry textbook.